Esser50K/ASCIIPlayer/README.md

 You can also choose to invert the shades of the ascii video with `--inv true`

+You can also choose to use actual colors with `--color true`.
+You might need to `reset` the terminal afterwards since it overrides default colors.

 ### Webcam Usage

 To use your webcam as video source simply specify the video input device index, most likely it is `0` unless you have multiple ones in which case  you  can just bruteforce your way through until you find it.